CzrCraft/expressjs_api_template/README.md

 -- add a way for people to use the user system and local database easily

+-- fix manager cuz currently it's broken / redo it

+-- documentation for the command system in the manager

 # expressJS_api_template
  Basic express JS API template for easy use